-Push notifications allow you to deliver messages to the user’s home screen or while he or she is using a different app.
+Push notifications allow you to deliver messages to the user’s home screen.
+It's like an SMS message, but coming from an app instead of your mom.
+Traditionally, push notifications were solely text (or emojis!), but now, rich push notifications let mobile marketers include text as well as images, video, and sound.
 Great for prompting immediate interaction and engaging users not currently active in your app, push messaging directs attention to a desired action.
-Users who opt-in for push notifications are a high-value demographic, as they tend to be more engaged with the app on a regular basis.
+Users who opt-in for push notifications are a high-value demographic, those users tend to engage with your app on a regular basis 88% more.
 But often, push messaging comes down to three key considerations:

-When done right, push messaging drives latent users back to your app and brings awareness to mobile campaigns.
-However, there are limits to your ability to customize push messages, and they won’t be as tailored to user behavior as in-app messaging.
+When you get them right, push messaging drives latent users back to your app and brings awareness to mobile campaigns.

-A second concern: misuse.
-Push notifications can be irritating and ineffective without context or purpose, or if it is only ever product-specific.
+One major concern: misuse.
+Push notifications can be irritating and ineffective without context or purpose, or if they're only used for one purpose, like promoting products.
 When misused, push marketing is no more effective at promoting app usage than banner ads are at encouraging website visits.
 Overdo the notifications, and you risk a frustrated user or an uninstall.

 With push notifications, you have the power to engage users outside of your app whenever you’d like.
-This content can serve as a reminder to use the app more frequently, notify the user of a special offer or sale (as many flash sale companies do), or identify important updates.
-When they are customized, timely and warranted, push messages drive big results (for additional insight, check out our post on creating successful push messaging).
+This content can serve as a reminder to use the app more frequently, notify the user of a special offer or sale, or identify important updates.
+When they are customized, timely and warranted, push messages drive big results.
+(For additional insight, check out our post on creating successful push messaging).